nielsole/go_tile/README.md

 go_tile is a drop-in replacement for mod_tile.
-It should work with both renderd and tirex, although development has thus far only been done with renderd. go_tile is a static ~6MB binary with no external libraries, minimal memory footprint.
+It should work with both renderd and tirex, although development has thus far only been done with renderd. go_tile is a static ~6MB binary with no external libraries, small memory footprint.

 Currently supported features:
 * serve tiles already generated